Skip to content

 Original Title

-will use the title of the release which will contain all of the information included in the release itself.
-The benefit of this naming scheme is to prevent download loops which can occur on import when there is a discrepancy in the release title compared to the contents of the file itself (for example, if the release title says DTS-ES but the contents are actually DTS).
-The downside is less flexibility with how the files are named.
+Another option is to use {Original Title} instead of the recommended naming scheme above. {Original Title} uses the title of the release, which includes all the information from the release itself.
+The benefit of this naming scheme is that it prevents download loops that can happen during import when there's a mismatch between the release title and the file contents (for example, if the release title says DTS-ES but the contents are actually DTS).
+The downside is that you have less control over how the files are named.

 Why?